Skip to main content

 • A reduction in the appearance of stretch marks

-• Less sagging skin
+• Less sagging skin2

-• Less chafing and fewer friction rashes
+• Less chafing and fewer friction rashes2

 • Increased confidence